FunctionalNyx/Horizon/README.md

 This mod contains some Cards and Jokers that more or less act like MALWARE.
 PLEASE BE CAREFUL!!

-I do plan on making a 'malware-free' version as well if necessary.
+There is a malware free version that can be found in the releases tab

 All of these cards can be and will be disabled in the config of the mod by default